danielwellman/bane/README.md

 Bane is a test harness used to test your application's interaction with other servers.
 It is based upon the material from Michael Nygard's ["Release It!"](http://www.pragprog.com/titles/mnee/release-it) book as described in the "Test Harness" chapter.

+## Background

+If you are building an application, you may depend on third-party servers or web services for your data.
+Most of the time these services are reliable, but at some point they’ll behave in an unusual manner - connect but never respond, send data very slowly, or send an unexpected response.
+To ensure your application survives these scenarios, you should test your application against these bad behaviors.
+Bane helps you recreate these scenarios by standing in for your third-party servers and responding in several nefarious ways.

 ## Setup

 Bane is available as a gem.
 Install it with